**Content Note: sexual harassment (specific)**

 My gut feeling was right.
 His crush turned into obsession and his pursuit escalated from persistent annoyance to physical intimidation, verbal threats, and stalking.

 - He called my house repeatedly and wouldn’t hang up.
 We had “caller controlled disconnect” so it allowed him to stay on the line even if we hung up our end, and made it so we couldn’t call out until he gave up.
-(If you aren’t familiar with this glitchy feature of old landline phones, read the note and first two paragraphs here.)
+(If you aren’t familiar with this glitchy feature of old landline phones, read the note and first two paragraphs found at *this link*.)

 - He cornered me in the crowded parking lot after school.
 He warned me that if I wouldn’t go to the winter formal with him, I’d better not go with anyone else.
 It was the “Swirl” dance – ladies’ choice – so I invited a big tall football player who towered over him in relative size.
 Even that didn’t stop him from threatening to crash the event and forcing me to give him at least one dance.
 I tried to enjoy myself but I also spent the whole night nervous he would come and try to follow through.